 Is the Go To Eat campaign a good idea right now?

-We’ll let you be the judge of that.
+We’ll have to let you be the judge of that.
 Eating out, especially in indoor spaces with poor ventilation, does come with risks.
 See how to reduce those risks.
 Dining outdoors or opting for takeout may be your best bet.

 Will Go To Eat apply to takeout?